 The oneness of God is not compromised by seeing complexity within that oneness.
 The unity of the triune God is perfected due to the following:

-1. The three Persons of the Holy Trinity: the Father, the Son, and the Holy Spirit are of the same one divine essence.
-They are of the same one divine substance and nature.
+1. The three divine Persons of the Holy Trinity: the Father, his Word (the Son), and his Holy Spirit are of the same one undivided divine essence.
+They are of the same one undivided divine substance and nature.

 2. Although there are three divine Persons in the Godhead, there is only one will and one common energy in the Godhead.
 The Father, the Son, and the Holy Spirit have only one and the same divine will, not three; and only one divine energy, not three.
 Therefore, there can never be conflict of wills within the Godhead.
 None of the three divine Persons ever acts separately from the other two.
 They are one God, not three gods.
 Christ said: “I and My Father are one” (John 10: 30).